PrescottJRynewicz/brain/000 Brain/🗺️ Why Exploring is Crucial to Maximize our Knowledge and Financial Capital.md

 In [[📗 Optionality - Survive and Thrive]], Richard Meadows discusses the dangers of not exploring to maximize your knowledge and financial capital.
 They use **Local Maxima vs. Global Maxima** as a story telling tool to demonstrate the dangers of lack of exploration.

 I think this picture is incomplete, and there is even more danger than Richard discusses.
-My extension of his metaphor is that without continued exploration, you may not find another hill just out of site, that also has a community of people who built a funicular from the halfway point to the top.
+My extension of his metaphor is that without continued exploration, you may not find another hill just out of sight, that also has a community of people who built a funicular from the halfway point to the top.

 ![[Screenshot 2023-08-28 at 8.31.28 AM.png|400]]